 There are more cycling shoe companies out there than one could shake a frame pump at.
 But, aside from the big name players in the cycling footwear segment, there are some lesser-known brands like Crono, who’ve been turning out cutting-edge shoes from a time when most of their competitors were still going through puberty.
-And, if one were to dig a little deeper, they would discover that the Italian brand was responsible for making high-end shoes for many well-known labels over the years as well.
+And, if one were to dig a little deeper, they would also discover that the Italian brand was responsible for making high-end shoes for many well-known labels over the years as well.
 Think SIDI, Fizik and others.

 Based in Callalta in the Treviso region of Italy, Crono offers a range of cycling shoes that span the road, mountain bike and triathlon categories.